gitlabhq/gitlabhq/.gitlab/issue_templates/Feature proposal.md

 <!-- How are we going to solve the problem?
 Try to include the user journey! https://about.gitlab.com/handbook/journeys/#user-journey -->

+### Permissions and Security

+What permissions are required to perform the described actions?
+Are they consistent with the existing permissions as documented for users, groups, and projects as appropriate?
+Is the proposed behavior consistent between the UI, API, and other access methods (e.g. email replies)?

 ### Documentation

 <!-- See the Feature Change Documentation Workflow https://docs.gitlab.com/ee/development/documentation/feature-change-workflow.html